E09. Specialised women’s services

 The following policies fall within the scope of this CRG:

-- Clinical commissioning policy: Sacral nerve stimulation for overactive bladder
+- Clinical commissioning policy: sacral nerve stimulation for overactive bladder

-- Clinical commissioning policy: Management of fetal anaemia secondary to red cell alloimmunisation (fetal transfusion)
+- Clinical commissioning policy: management of fetal anaemia secondary to red cell alloimmunisation (fetal transfusion)

-- Clinical commissioning policy: Sapropterin for phenylketonuria – use in pregnancy
+- Clinical commissioning policy: sapropterin for phenylketonuria – use in pregnancy

-- Clinical commissioning policy: Management of twin to twin syndrome
+- Clinical commissioning policy: management of twin to twin syndrome

-- Clinical commissioning policy: Pre-implantation genetic diagnosis (PGD)
+- Clinical commissioning policy: pre-implantation genetic diagnosis

 Policy statements